WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 60. What is the use of **react-dom** package?

 - The **react-dom** package is a package that provides the renderer for React components .
 It provides the functions that are used to render React components on the web (DOM).

+## 61. What will happen if you use **setState()** in constructor?

+- If you use **setState()** in constructor , it will cause the component to re-render before it is added to the DOM.
+This can cause unexpected behaviour and should be avoided.
+Instead , it is recommended to intialize the state with the constructor's props and use setState() in **componentDidMount.**